evilwindowdog/itunesfs/README.md

 		$ itunesfs <path_to_asset_folder> -t YAML

-e.g. `$itunesfs /example`: this parses the "example" directory and generates an *output.yaml* file under it.
+e.g. `$itunesfs /example -t YAML`: this parses the "example" directory and generates an *output.yaml* file under it.

 If you want to change the output directory use: